Updated information about this project

 We are going to use the prefabricated clock that we configured in the second article of the project, click here to download the files and see how to configure the prefabs.

-Before we begin I invite you to watch the video on which this article is based.
+Before we begin I invite you to watch this video:

 We must establish rules and make an exhaustive description of the behavior of the clocks, for example how they will interact with the character, how they will appear on the stage, etc. The better the description, the easier it will be to create a solution using programming.